Questions about HG

 Do you want to learn more about hyperemesis gravidarum (HG)?
-Our experts answer the Internet’s most searched questions regarding HG.
-Responding to common questions like, “Will hyperemesis harm my baby?” and clearing up misconceptions like, “Why does HG cause ketonuria?” we’re here to clarify the conversation surrounding hyperemesis.
+Our experts answer the Internet’s most searched questions about HG.
+Responding to common questions like, “Will hyperemesis gravidarum harm my baby?” and clearing up misconceptions like, “Why does HG cause ketonuria?” we’re here to clarify the conversation surrounding hyperemesis.

 1. What is HG?

 HG is hyperemesis gravidarum: a potentially life-threatening pregnancy disease that may cause weight loss, malnutrition, dehydration, and debility due to severe nausea and vomiting, and may cause long-term health issues for mom and baby.
 (It’s also sometimes called pregnancy sickness, hg disease, or hg syndrome.
 It’s more than severe morning sickness.)

 2. Does Hyperemesis Gravidarum increase risk of miscarriage?

 While weight loss is a common symptom of HG, minor weight loss during this first trimester should not put the baby at significant risk.
 However, if the mother does not receive adequate treatment and continues to lose weight and become malnourished, the risk of miscarriage can increase.
 The longer and more severe the weight loss, malnutrition and dehydration, the greater the risk of miscarriage.

 HG typically does not cause serious complications to most children during fetal development, unless the mother has severe or prolonged malnutrition.
 Aggressive and early management of HG to prevent weight loss and stress on mother and child are the best ways to prevent complications of HG.
 Treatments for HG are found to have little if any impact on the baby’s growth and development even when given in early pregnancy.